mrrobothack1/assignment/README.md

 ###########################################################

-### 3. Setting up the TLS Offloading load balancer in GKE and kind clusters.
+### 2. Setting up the TLS Offloading load balancer in GKE and kind clusters.

-   Iam using cert-manager for setting up the TLS process. **Cert-manager** lives inside the Kubernetes cluster and connects it with a certificate authority like Let’s Encrypt.
-Then we simply ask for a certificate using a yaml file.
-In the yaml file, we simply mention the domain which needs the certificate and the secret where the certificate is to be stored.
+   Iam using cert-manager for setting up the TLS process.

+   **Cert-manager** lives inside the Kubernetes cluster and connects it with a certificate authority like Let’s Encrypt.
+Then we can ask for a certificate using a yaml file.
+In the yaml file, we mention the domain that needs the certificate and the secret where the certificate is to be stored.

    The cert-manager will talk to the certificate authority and will place the new certificate in the Kubernetes secret.
 When a certificate is about to expire, the cert-manager will replace it with a new one.
-This eliminates the need to manually renew certificates
+This eliminates the need for manual renewal.

    Cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.
 It will ensure certificates are valid and up to date, and attempt to renew certificates at a configured time before expiry.